 The reason for the uptick in women who cheat?
-Some attribute it to the increased responsibilities (and therefore increased needs and wants) of the modern woman, as they shoulder the traditionally female duties of housekeeping and child-rearing along with the added demands of a career.
-Empowered by feminist viewpoints and financial freedom, modern women are less likely to compromise—and better positioned to seek out the emotional and sexual gratification that's missing in their relationship. "[Women] want what they were supposed to get from marriage in the 1950s—house, kids, stability, security," says Robert Weiss Ph.D., MSW.
-"They also want to be loved, respected, and desired, and for their partners to be interested in and to care about their thoughts, feelings, and ideas."
+Some attribute it to the increased responsibilities (and therefore increased needs and wants) of the modern woman.
+Empowered by feminist viewpoints and financial freedom, women are less likely to compromise—and better positioned to seek out the emotional and sexual gratification that's missing in their relationship.

 While studies suggest that men who cheat are primarily motivated by sex, women who cheat tend to do so to fill an emotional need.
 And in the case of an emotional affair, sex isn't part of the equation at all.
 Whether the affair is physical or emotional in nature, a woman may cheat because they crave conversation, empathy, respect, devotion, adoration, support, or some other connection that's lacking in their current relationship.

 "Some people convince themselves emotional is not a real affair.
 However, most sexual ones start emotional," says Skurtu "I find it pretty rare to have an only sexual affair without some emotions because they usually start as friends.
 That's how you start crossing boundaries and justify the behavior."

 Some women enter into a relationship with an idealized image of how their spouse should behave.
 When the partner falls short of expectations and can't meet their every need and desire, it can create a divide in the relationship that provides the impetus to stray.